chensole/happyrabbit.github.com/_posts/2017-06-17-allpayauction.markdown

 1. Enjoy the process.
 If you can not be a renowned pianist, you can at least enjoy practicing piano.

 There is no perfect answer to this problem.
-But this may be helpful: Do not bet on your happiness.
-Make life itself is a return; The current every moment is the return, the best return.
-If you want to be happy, be happy now no matter what.
+But the following may be helpful:

+- Do not bet on your happiness.
+- Make life itself is a return; The current every moment is the return, the best return.
+- If you want to be happy, be happy now no matter what.

 What makes people happy?
 Real questions don’t have answers but only trade-offs.
 I think I am mumbling here.
 Enjoy the game and be happy!